wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-cloud-overview/includes/security-compliance.md

 - Microsoft's Zero Standing Access (ZSA) policy for partners, enforcement of multifactor authentication, and full audit logging will help minimize and secure partner access to your environment and will provide you with full transparency over such access.

-- Partner data security and privacy commitments include in-region data storage, data encryption in transit and at rest, presence of data retention and disposal policies, and validation of alignment against external regulations such as GDPR.
+- Partner data security and privacy commitments include in-region data storage, data encryption in transit and at rest, presence of data retention and disposal policies, and validation of alignment against external regulations.

 - Where applicable, Microsoft reviews partners' operational security processes and infrastructure security.
 This review includes checks for the presence of anti-malware and firewalls.
 It also includes validation of change, development, and other operational processes for the presence of adequate security and compliance controls.